-Ozone Shock Treatment in Niagara
+Ozone Shock Treatment in Niagara, ON

-Ozone is the second most powerful sterilant in the world and can be used to destroy bacteria, viruses and odours.
+Ozone is the second most powerful sterilant in the world and can be used to destroy bacteria, viruses and odors.
 Interestingly ozone occurs quite readily in nature, most often as a result of lightning strikes that occur during thunderstorms.
 In fact the fresh, clean, spring rain smell that we notice after a storm most often results from nature’s creation of ozone.
 However, we are probably most familiar with ozone from reading about the "ozone layer" that circles the planet above the earth’s atmosphere.
 Here ozone is created by the sun's ultra-violet rays.
 This serves to protect us from the ultra-violet radiation.

 WHAT IS OZONE?

-A colourless unstable gas with a pungent odour and powerful oxidizing properties, formed from oxygen by electrical discharges or ultraviolet light.
+A colourless unstable gas with a pungent odor and powerful oxidizing properties, formed from oxygen by electrical discharges or ultraviolet light.
 It differs from normal oxygen (O2) in having three atoms in its molecule (O3).

 HOW IS OZONE PRODUCED?